 Many Planning Center applications have public-facing components.
 Here are a few:

 All these sites are hosted on ChurchCenter.com.
-Upon signing up for Groups, Registrations, or Giving, your church will be asked to establish its unique subdomain to host your own groups, events, or donation forms.
+Upon signing up for People, Groups, Registrations, or Giving, your church will be asked to establish its unique subdomain to host your own groups, events, or donation forms.

 This web presence isn't intended to replace your church's website.
 It's meant to be a place you can link to from different areas of your own website.
 Here are a few examples: